thycotic/ss-docs/events-and-alerts/secure-syslog-cef/index.md

 1. Copy and paste a list of SHA1 SSL certificate thumbprints into the **Client Certificate Thumbprints(s)** text box.
 Separate each thumbprint (40 characters each) with a semicolon.
 Up to ten are allowed.

 > **Note:** SS's IIS application pool must be granted permission to use the client certificates, using the
 >  Windows HTTP Services Certificate Configuration Tool (WinHttpCertCfg.exe).
-For example:
->  `winhttpcertcfg.exe -g -c LOCAL_MACHINE\MY -s "Certificate Subject" -a "HOSTNAME\IIS APPPOOL\SecretServer"` You can view the tool’s at
->  [Windows HTTP Services Certificate Configuration Tool (WinHttpCertCfg.exe)](https://www.microsoft.com/en-us/download/details.aspx?id=19801) and the documentation at [WinHttpCertCfg.exe, a Certificate Configuration Tool](https://msdn.microsoft.com/en-us/library/windows/desktop/aa384088(v=vs.85).aspx).
+See [Compatibility Notes for Client Certificates](#compatibility-notes-for-client-certificates).

 ## Determining the Status of a Remote Audit Server